SPH-DEM Examples

 dom.DeltaSPH = 0.15;

-Then Tfinal defines the final time of the simulation and numfiles the number of files to print the solution of the system. dtoutput defines the time-step to print the files, but it is not related to the real time-step and stability condition.
-The line char file_name[10] = "sub"; sets up the mane of the output files, called sub in this case.
+defines the time-step to print the files, but it is not related to the real time-step and stability condition.
+The line char file_name[10] = "sub";

-double h = dx*1.3;
+and the smoothing length double h = dx*1.3

 The value 1.3 is a scaling factor of the spread of the smoothing function, and it can be from 0.6 to 2.0; however, values between 1.1 and 1.3 are highly recommended.
 Also, it is necessary to assign the distance between points using the following function: